thesysdev/examples/standalone-c1-component/README.md

 # Standalone C1 Component Demo

-Example Next.js project demonstrating how to use Thesys GenUI SDK with C1 API in a standalone component context, outside of a chat interface.
+Example Next.js project demonstrating how to use Thesys GenUI SDK with C1 API in a standalone component, outside of a chat interface.

 ## Overview